HealthComplianceESGUpdatedMarch 12, 2021

 According to a factsheet from the same webpage, a positive safety culture exists when employees understand the importance of safety and exhibit positive safety behaviors, such as wearing personal protective equipment without being asked, completing risk assessments for all jobs and reporting all incidents.

-Safety culture encompasses a set of shared beliefs, values, attitudes and customs with regards to workplace safety.
+Safety culture encompasses a set of shared beliefs, values, attitudes, and customs regarding workplace safety.
 A safety culture can take time to develop, sometimes even years, and can remain unchanged for a long time.

-Most people are more familiar with safety culture, but the term “safety climate” appears to precede the introduction of the term “safety culture”, according to an OH&S article.
-It is generally accepted that “safety culture” was first described in relation to the 1986 Chernobyl accident, while “safety climate” was used at least as early as 1980 or even earlier, the article says.
+Most people are more familiar with safety culture, but safety climate appears to precede safety culture, according to an OH&S article.
+It is generally accepted that “safety culture” was first described in relation to the 1986 Chernobyl accident, while “safety climate” was used as early as 1980 or even earlier.

 Here’s a useful definition of safety climate included in a factsheet from the Australian state of Queensland: